What is music, anyway?

 * * *.

-Such issues, bearing not just on “music” but on human cultures, are among the standard fare of ethnomusicology.
+Such issues, bearing not just on “music” but on human cultures, are part of the standard fare of ethnomusicology.
 While in my studies of Chinese ritual I tend not to scare the sinological horses by focusing too narrowly on music, the discipline is really most stimulating.
 Don’t stop me if you’ve heard this before: sound is not some optional decoration to rital, it’s the very medium through which it is expressed!
 Whatever your cultural focus, do follow up The listening service by reading Nettl!
-And for further canonical works, see here.
+And for further canonical works, see here—including advertisers’ debunking of the “universal language” myth.